-We are a large scale property developer with a leadership position in Guangzhou and an established presence in Suzhou, Chengdu, Beijing and Hainan.
+We are a large scale property developer with a leadership position in Guangzhou and an established presence in Suzhou, Chengdu, Beijing, Tianjin, Shanghai and Hainan.
 We focus on medium-to high-end residential property developments with distinctive characteristics.
 To diversify our earnings mix, we also develop commercial properties in prime locations as long-term investments, including office buildings, shopping malls, serviced apartments and hotels.
 We commenced operation of our first office property, International Finance Place, in August 2007.
-In September 2009, we opened our first hotel, Four Points by Sheraton in Guangzhou, and are currently developing two additional high-end hotels in Guangzhou, including mainland China's first W Hotel and Huadu Sheraton Resort as well as W Service Apartment.
-In addition, we are planning to develop six further high-end hotels and five high-end shopping malls in various cities including Guangzhou, Suzhou and Chengdu as well as Hainan Province.
+In September 2009, we opened our first hotel, Four Points by Sheraton in Guangzhou, and are currently developing two additional high-end hotels in Guangzhou, including mainland China's first W Hotel and Huadu Sheraton Resort, as well as W Service Apartment, a high-end serviced apartment in Guangzhou.
+In addition, we are planning to develop six further high-end hotels and six high-end shopping malls in various cities including Guangzhou, Suzhou and Chengdu, as well as Hainan Province.
 Our hotels will be operated by internationally renowned hotel operators including affiliates of Starwood Hotels & Resorts Worldwide, Inc. (the "Starwood Hotels Group").
 We believe our investment properties and hotels will help further strengthen our brand name.
 We also engage in property-related businesses such as property management for residential and commercial properties.

-For 2007, 2008, 2009, our revenue was RMB3,868.1 million, RMB1,574.2 million and RMB4,266.6 million, respectively.
-For 2007, 2008 and 2009, our profit for the year was RMB2,682.8 million, RMB366.2 million and RMB721.5 million, respectively.
+For 2008, 2009 and 2010, our revenue was RMB1,574.2 million, RMB4,266.6 million and RMB7,465.9 million (US\$1,131.2 million), respectively.
+For 2008, 2009 and 2010, our profit was RMB366.2 million, RMB721.5 million and RMB1,281.8 million (US\$194.2 million), respectively.